markwatkinson/luminous/README.markdown

 If you simply want to use Luminous as a library, __please don't clone this repository__.
 Or if you do, make sure you delete luminous/tests afterwards.
 Do not expose luminous/tests on a public machine.
-It is recommened to get a packaged version from the links below.
+It is recommended to get a packaged version from the links below.

 ##Links: